Installing Omarchy to an external USB device & troubleshooting boot issues

 KERNEL_CMDLINE[default]+="cryptdevice=UUID=YOUR_UUID_HERE:root root=/dev/mapper/root rootflags=subvol=@ rootfstype=btrfs rw quiet splash"

-This configuration ensures that whenever the kernel is updated, the correct boot parameters are automatically applied to new Limine entries.
+The configuration you specify on this line should match the bootloader configuration from step 4 and ensures that whenever the kernel is updated, the correct boot parameters are automatically applied.

 Verification and testing